-9. Thyroid Cytology Partners
+11. Thyroid Cytology Partners

-In 2010, the Company entered into an arrangement with Pathology Resource Consultants, P.A. ("PRC") to establish and manage a specialized pathology practice to provide cytopathology testing services to the Company.
+In 2010, the Company entered into an arrangement with Pathology Resource Consultants, P.A. ("PRC") to set up and manage a specialized pathology practice to provide testing services to the Company.
 There is no direct monetary compensation from the Company to PRC as a result of this arrangement.
-The Company's services agreement with the specialized pathology practice, Thyroid Cytology Partners ("TCP"), is effective through December 31, 2015, unless terminated earlier, and renews annually thereafter.
-Under the services agreement, the Company pays TCP based on a fixed price per test schedule, which is reviewed periodically for changes in market pricing.
-Subsequent to December 2012, an amendment to the services agreement allows TCP to use a portion of the Company's facility in Austin, Texas.
-TCP will reimburse the Company for a proportionate share of the Company's rent and related operating expense costs for the leased facility.
+The Company's service agreement is with the specialized pathology practice, Thyroid Cytopathology Partners ("TCP"), and is effective through December 31, 2015, unless terminated earlier, and renews annually thereafter.
+Under the service agreement, Veracyte pays TCP based on a fixed price per test schedule, which is reviewed periodically for changes in market pricing.
+Subsequent to December 2012, an amendment to the service agreement allows TCP to use a portion of Veracyte's facility in Austin, Texas.
 The Company does not have an ownership interest in or provide any form of financial or other support to TCP.
 The Company has concluded that TCP represents a variable interest entity and that the Company is not the primary beneficiary as it does not have the ability to direct the activities that most significantly impact TCP's economic performance.
 Therefore, the Company does not consolidate TCP.
-All amounts paid to TCP under the services agreement are expensed as incurred.
+All amounts paid to TCP under the service agreement are expensed as incurred and included in cost of revenue in the statements of operations and comprehensive loss.
 All amounts to be received from TCP will be recorded in the same period as the corresponding lease costs.
+The Company incurred \$887,000 and \$711,000 in cytopathology testing and evaluation services expenses with TCP in the three months ended March 31, 2014 and 2013, respectively.
+The Company's outstanding obligations to TCP for cytopathology testing services were \$584,000 and \$588,000 as of March 31, 2014 and December 31, 2013, respectively, and are included in accounts payable in the Company's condensed balance sheets.